RobinPicard/outlines/docs_new/features/advanced/logits_processors.md

         logits[mask] = float("-inf")
         return logits

-# Create a regular model
 tf_tokenizer = transformers.AutoTokenizer.from_pretrained("NousResearch/Hermes-2-Pro-Llama-3-8B")
 tf_model = transformers.AutoModelForCausalLM.from_pretrained("NousResearch/Hermes-2-Pro-Llama-3-8B")
 model = from_transformers(tf_model, tf_tokenizer)

-# Instantiate your custom logits processor
 logits_processor = BinaryLogitsProcessor(model.tensor_library_name)

 prompt = "Write the number 47 in binary.
 For example, 1010 is the binary representation of 10.
 Answer just with the binary number composed of 0s and 1s."